Setting up your Ad Revenue Insights Alarms

 By default, the report alarms won't run if there is an unacknowledged import error - as there's a big chance that a lot of such alarms will trigger as a consequence of the failed imports!

-Description of Alarms panel
+Description of Alarm panel

 • Active - That the alarm is active means that it will run automatically, either after imports for programmatic alarms or by a time-schedule for HBA alarms.
 It's still possible to run the inactive alarms from this page manually.